 We serve individuals of all ages throughout all of New Hampshire as well as Northern Massachusetts.

-Meet Elizabeth Ferguson, CEO and Founder of Granite State Music Therapy
+Meet Elizabeth Ferguson (MT-BC), CEO and Founder of Granite State Music Therapy

 Elizabeth knew as a young child that she wanted to combine her passion for music and for helping people.
 Music Therapy was a clear path for her.
 Elizabeth attained her Bachelor’s degree in Music Therapy with a Minor in Child Psychology from Elizabethtown College in Pennsylvania.
 Upon completion of her degree, she completed a six month internship at Shriner’s Pediatric Burn Hospital in Boston, MA.